InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 [TODO: Incomplete section]

 Set the custom class of the scene as `OctopusScene` or a subclass of it.
-Load the scene by calling `OctopusSceneController.loadAndPresentScene(fileNamed:withTransition:)`, e.g. during the `didEnter.from(_:)` event of an `OctopusGameState`.
+Load the scene by calling `OctopusViewController.loadAndPresentScene(fileNamed:withTransition:)`, e.g. during the `didEnter.from(_:)` event of an `OctopusGameState`.

 ----